 Ward Acres Community Garden is organized and operated by volunteers with the support of the New Rochelle Department of Parks and Recreation.
 Established in 2009, Ward Acres Community Garden features 88 separate 10'x10' plots.
 New Rochelle residents can rent plots for a nominal fee per season (approximately May 1 – November 1).
 Shared plots are also available.
 Plot renters are required to maintain and cultivate their own plots while also contributing general community service to the garden during the growing season.
-Volunteers raised funds for the much-needed water installation this season.

 grow!
 Lincoln Park Community Garden